 - Applications.
-This segment includes pre-configured decision management applications designed for a specific type of business problem or process such as marketing, account origination, customer management, fraud detection, collections and insurance claims management as well as associated professional services.
-These applications are available to our customers as on-premises software, and many are available as hosted, software-as-a-service ("SaaS") applications through the FICO® Analytic Cloud. - Scores.
-This segment includes our business-to-business credit scoring solutions, our myFICO® solutions for consumers (enabling consumer-level access to and understanding of their credit scores) and associated professional services.
-Our credit scoring solutions give our clients access to analytics that can be easily integrated into their transaction streams and decision-making processes.
-Our credit scoring solutions are distributed through major credit reporting agencies, as well as services through which we provide our scores to clients directly. - Decision Management Software.
-This segment is composed of analytic and decision management software tools that clients can use to create their own custom decision management applications, our new FICO® Decision Management Suite, as well as associated professional services.
-These tools are available to our customers as on-premises software or through the FICO® Analytic Cloud.
+This segment includes pre-configured decision management applications designed for a specific type of business problem or process such as marketing, account origination, customer management, fraud, collections and insurance claims management as well as associated professional services.
+These applications are available to our customers as on-premises software, and many are available as hosted, software-as-a-service ("SaaS") applications through the FICO® Analytic Cloud or third-party public clouds, such as those provided by Amazon Web Services ("AWS"). - Scores.
+This segment includes our business-to-business scoring solutions, our myFICO® solutions for consumers and associated professional services.
+Our scoring solutions give our clients access to analytics that can be easily integrated into their transaction streams and decision-making processes.
+Our scoring solutions are distributed through major credit reporting agencies, as well as services through which we provide our scores to clients directly. - Decision Management Software.
+This segment is composed of analytic and decision management software tools that clients can use to create their own custom decision management applications, our FICO® Decision Management Suite, as well as associated professional services.
+These tools are available to our customers as on-premises software or through the FICO® Analytic Cloud or third-party public clouds, such as those provided by AWS.